DanPorter/babelscan/README.md

 title = scan.title()  # generates a plot title

 im = scan.image(0)  # returns first detector image if scan contains 3D data

+# Automatically generate x, y, error data and labels for plotting
+# Here we also show off the automatic "region of interest" specification,
+# as well as the automatic normalisation and error generation
+x, y, dy, xlab, ylab = scan.get_plot_data('axes', 'nroi_peak[31,31]', '/count_time/Transmission', 'np.sqrt(x+0.1)')

+# If matplotlib is installed, plotting behaviour is enabled:
+scan.plot()  # creates a figure and plots the default axes scan.plot.plotline('axes', 'signal', 'b-')  # command similar to plt.plot scan.plot.plot_image(index)  # creates figure and plots detector image

+# If lmfit is installed, fitting behaviour is enabled:
+scan.fit()  # fits a gaussian peak to the default axes scan.fit.fit('axes', 'signal')  # Fits a gaussian peak to choosen axes
+# The resulting parameters are stored in the namespace:
+scan('area')
 ```
 See the included example_*.py files for more examples.